KaiHotz/React-PhoneNr-Input/README.md

     <td>onChange</td>
     <td>(data: PhoneNumber) => void</td>
     <td>required</td>
-    <td>The function/method that returns the entered Phone Nr.</td>
+    <td>The function/method that returns the entered phonenumber or phonenumber object</td>
   </tr>
   <tr>
     <td>withCountryMeta</td>
     <td>boolean</td>
     <td>false</td>
     <td>
-      changes the retuned value into an Object that contains the phone number and the country information. eg.:
+      changes the retuned value into an Object that contains the phonenumber and the country information. eg.:
       <pre>
         {